 “Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing shall hurt you.
 Nevertheless, do not rejoice in this, that the spirits are subject to you, but rejoice that your names are written in heaven.””
 Luke 10:19-20 (ESV)

-People to Governing Authorities
+People in Subjection to Governing Authorities

 “Every person is to be in subjection to the governing authorities.
 For there is no authority except from God, and those which exist are established by God.”
 Romans 13:1 (NASB)